Too Hot for Cancer

 As an oncologist who integrates holistic with conventional approaches, Dr. Douwes is widely renowned for his successes.
 He has published numerous papers on alternative cancer treatments and is currently Vice President of the German Society of Oncology.

-Clinic patients have the opportunity to initiate detoxification, nutritional/herbal supplementation for immune modulation, exercise, positive thinking practices and psychotherapy, as well as hyperthermia and/or electrotherapy treatment (see sidebar).
+Clinic patients have the opportunity to initiate detoxification, nutritional/herbal supplementation for immune modulation, exercise, positive thinking practices and psychotherapy, as well as hyperthermia treatment and/or electrotherapy treatment (see sidebar).

 Dr. Douwes is bound by the canons of German medical ethics to also advise his German patients as to standard conventional chemotherapies, and feels obligated to inform his international patients of every option open to them.
 But if his patients decline chemo, then he becomes their biological therapist.